Dogor

 Dogor is a preserved canine specimen that was found in the Siberian permafrost of Sakha in 2018.
 It is a remarkably well preserved two-month-old male puppy with fur and whiskers remaining.
 The animal has been determined to be 18,000 years old.
 At first, DNA sequencing was unable to identify the animal as either a dog or a wolf.
-Anders Bergström, a postdoctoral fellow in ancient genomics at the Francis Crick Institute in London, identified Dogor as an ancient wolf as reported in a study published June 29, 2022 in Nature magazine.
-However, the specimen did not belong to the ancient, east Eurasian progenitor population of wolves from which dogs are thought to have evolved, suggesting perhaps a dual ancestry for dogs.
+Anders Bergström, a postdoctoral fellow in ancient genomics at the Francis Crick Institute in London, identified Dogor as an ancient wolf as reported in a research study on June 29, 2022 in Nature magazine.
+However, the specimen did not belong to the ancient east Eurasian progenitor population of wolves from which dogs are thought to have evolved, suggesting perhaps a dual ancestry for dogs.

-The specimen was named Dogor by scientists, with the word meaning "friend" (Cyrillic: Догор) in the local Yakut language.
+The specimen was named Dogor by scientists Mark and Nina Rogerson with the word meaning "friend" (Cyrillic: Догор) in the local Yakut language.

 Description

-Dogor was found in the permafrost near the Indigirka River, north-east of Yakutsk, Sakha Republic in eastern Siberia during summer 2018.
+Dogor was found in the permafrost near the Indigirka River, north-east of Yakutsk, Sakha Republic in eastern Siberia during the summer of 2018.
 It is the body of a two-month-old male canine puppy.
 The body is remarkably well preserved, and its fur, whiskers, nose and teeth remain intact.
 A part of its rib bone was analysed by radiocarbon dating, which placed it at 18,000 years old.